plone/documentation/about/helper_tools.rst

    apt-get install retext

 **Pandoc** If you have existing documentation, you may want to check out `pandoc <http://johnmacfarlane.net/pandoc/>`_ , the "swiss army knife" of document conversions.
-For instance, it can create valid rst files from Markdown and quite a number of other formats.
+For instance, it can create valid rst files from Markdown and many other formats.
 On Ubuntu you can install it via apt

 .. code-block:: rst

     apt-get install pandoc

-There is also a `online version <http://johnmacfarlane.net/pandoc/try/>`_.
+See also the `online version <http://johnmacfarlane.net/pandoc/try/>`_.

 **Sublime Text** has a number of plugins for rst highlighting and snippets, install via the Sublime package installer.

+Very useful is `Restructured Text Snippets <https://packagecontrol.io/packages/Restructured%20Text%20(RST)%20Snippets>`_, which has automated header creation, html preview and more.
+It even makes creating tables in ReST tolerable.
+**Highly recommended**.

+The *SublimeLinter* framework also comes with two plugins: `sublimelinter-rst <https://packagecontrol.io/packages/SublimeLinter-rst>`_ will error check RST files, and `write good <https://packagecontrol.io/packages/SublimeLinter-contrib-write-good>`_ checks your English for writing style.

-One  particular which is really good for getting a impression how it will looks like in html is `OmniMarkupPreviewer <https://sublime.wbond.net/packages/OmniMarkupPreviewer>`_ a live previewer/exporter for markup files (markdown, rst, creole, textile...).
+When not using the Snippets, but you still want to check how the html would look, `OmniMarkupPreviewer <https://sublime.wbond.net/packages/OmniMarkupPreviewer>`_  is a live previewer/exporter for markup files (markdown, rst, creole, textile...).

 **Emacs** has a nice `rst-mode <http://docutils.sourceforge.net/docs/user/emacs.html>`_.
 This mode comes with some Emacs distros.
 Try ``M-x rst-mode`` in your Emacs and enjoy syntax coloration, underlining a heading with ``^C ^A``